ercius/DuSC_explorer/DuSC_explorer_tutorial.md

 Under the `Export` drop-down menu, you’ll see three options:

 1.	`Export diffraction (TIF)` writes the raw data associated with the displayed diffraction pattern as a 32-bit TIF file.
 Each pixel value in this file is calibrated in units of electrons.
-(This choice of bit depth ensures no loss of information, but it also means you cannot view the resultant TIF files in pleb software meant for browsing vacation photos.
-Use DigitalMicrograph or FIJI instead.)
+(This choice of bit depth ensures no loss of information, but it also means you cannot view the resultant TIF files in normal image software meant for browsing vacation photos.
+Use DigitalMicrograph or ImageJ or FIJI instead.)

 2.	`Export diffraction (SMV)` takes exactly what you’re seeing in the reciprocal-space window and writes the data as an SMV file suitable for programs developed for X-ray crystallography (e.g. Adxv, XDS, DIALS).
 If this option is selected, a pop-up window will prompt you to enter the correct metadata, which is then written directly into the 512-byte header of the SMV file.